netlify/templates/README.md

 ## Contributing templates

-All templates must build reside in their own git repository with suitable readme instructions for installing, developing and deploying.
+All templates must build reside in their own Git repository with suitable README instructions for installing, developing and deploying.

 Automated builds should include installation of all perquisites and successfully build on Netlify.

 To add contribute a template to this listing:

 - fork this repository
-- add your template as a new markdown file in the `src/site/template/` directory following the conventions described below
+- add your template as a new Markdown file in the `src/site/template/` directory following the conventions described below
 - add a screenshot as a preview image illustrating a view of this template to the `src/image/previews` directory
 - create a pull request to this repository